Northern Arizona hosts Hawthorne and Northern Colorado

 Flagstaff, Arizona; Saturday, 10 p.m.
 EST

-BOTTOM LINE: Northern Colorado takes on Northern Arizona after Isaiah Hawthorne scored 25 points in Northern Colorado’s 92-74 win over the Idaho Vandals.
+BOTTOM LINE: Northern Colorado visits Northern Arizona after Isaiah Hawthorne scored 25 points in Northern Colorado’s 92-74 victory against the Idaho Vandals.

 The Lumberjacks have gone 10-4 in home games.
-Northern Arizona has a 4-1 record in one-possession games.
+Northern Arizona has a 4-1 record in games decided by 3 points or fewer.

 The Bears have gone 13-3 against Big Sky opponents.
-Northern Colorado leads the Big Sky with 16.4 assists.
-Jaron Rillie leads the Bears with 4.8.
+Northern Colorado is second in the Big Sky scoring 39.5 points per game in the paint led by Langston Reynolds averaging 11.5.

-Northern Arizona is shooting 45.4% from the field this season, 0.5 percentage points lower than the 45.9% Northern Colorado allows to opponents.
-Northern Colorado scores 10.6 more points per game (81.7) than Northern Arizona gives up (71.1).
+Northern Arizona scores 76.4 points per game, 2.6 more points than the 73.8 Northern Colorado allows.
+Northern Colorado averages 8.5 made 3-pointers per game this season, 0.7 more makes per game than Northern Arizona gives up.

-TOP PERFORMERS: Trenton McLaughlin is averaging 21.6 points, 3.3 assists and 1.8 steals for the Lumberjacks.
-Carson Towt is averaging 12.4 points over the last 10 games.
+TOP PERFORMERS: Trenton McLaughlin is scoring 21.6 points per game and averaging 3.7 rebounds for the Lumberjacks.
+Carson Towt is averaging 12.4 points and 12.8 rebounds over the last 10 games.

-Hawthorne averages 2.0 made 3-pointers per game for the Bears, scoring 17.6 points while shooting 39.9% from beyond the arc.
-Langston Reynolds is averaging 16.4 points, 6.2 rebounds and 3.6 assists over the past 10 games.
+Hawthorne is scoring 17.6 points per game and averaging 5.4 rebounds for the Bears.
+Reynolds is averaging 16.4 points and 6.2 rebounds over the last 10 games.

 LAST 10 GAMES: Lumberjacks: 5-5, averaging 71.7 points, 32.1 rebounds, 13.8 assists, 6.0 steals and 1.0 block per game while shooting 42.5% from the field.
 Their opponents have averaged 71.3 points per game.